- How it Works

 Collaboration between government agencies such as Innovate UK, technology providers and therapeutic developers is of huge benefit for the industry.
 Especially when it comes to tackling some of the challenges outlined in the talks highlighted below.

 Three talk highlights for me were:

-1. Tarik Senussi from Gyroscope Therapeutics spoke about their work over the last 12 months as a small team optimising their AAV process developed by a contract manufacturing organisation.
+1. Tarik Senussi from Gyroscope Therapeutics spoke about their work over the last 12 months as a small team optimizing their AAV process developed by a contract manufacturing organization.
 This involved removing some downstream purification process steps that could potentially bring risk and added complexity to manufacturing - an example being the clarification step after the bioreactor and moving to depth filtration.

 Whilst doing process improvements they maintained high AAV recovery.
-Included in the talk was data behind the work and a comparison product characterisation table to prove equivalence between the old and new version of the manufacturing process.
+Included in the talk was data behind the work and a comparison product characterization table to prove the equivalence between the old and new versions of the manufacturing process.